Performance & ESG Reporting

 - McDonald’s: Our global brand, unless specified otherwise.

-- We/The Company: McDonald’s Corporation and its majority-owned subsidiaries worldwide.
+- We/Our/The Company: McDonald’s Corporation and its majority-owned subsidiaries worldwide.

 - The System: The Company, its Franchisees and suppliers are collectively referred to as the “System”; also known as McDonald’s “three-legged stool.”

-- Franchisees: Collective group of independent individuals and entities owning and operating McDonald’s restaurants under one of the following structures – conventional franchise, developmental license or affiliate; for more information, please see the Company’s Annual Report.
+- Franchisees: Collective group of independent individuals and entities owning and operating McDonald’s restaurants under one of the following structures – conventional franchise, developmental license or affiliate.
+For more information on the Company’s structure, please see the Company’s Annual Report.

-- McDonald’s restaurants/Restaurants: Includes restaurants owned by the Company and its Franchisees.
+- McDonald’s restaurants/Restaurants: Includes restaurants owned or operated by the Company and its Franchisees.

-Below is a summary highlighting our progress on goals we’ve set publicly across our priority ESG issues.
-A select number of goals specific to our U.S. business are also included due to stakeholder interest in our market-level progress.
+Below is a summary of our progress against global goals we’ve set publicly across our priority Impact Areas.
+Select goals specific to our U.S. business are also included due to stakeholder interest.

-The below progress statements are in summary form.
-For more information on these statements, including definitions, exclusions and scope, please follow the accompanying links to each issue page.
+The progress statements are in summary form.
+For more information on each goal statement, including definitions, scope and exclusions, please follow the accompanying links to each issue page or refer to our latest Purpose & Impact Report (PDF – 6 MB).

 The U.S. has a goal of sourcing 100% cage-free eggs by the end of 2025.